 Professional counselors and pastoral counselors acting in that role are not campus security authorities, and the law specifically exempts them from the responsibility to report to DPS criminal behavior disclosed to them.
 Similarly, physicians and clinical staff in the Student Health Center are not required to report criminal behavior to DPS, although state law requires them to report to local law enforcement information about certain physical injuries and reports of child abuse.
-The university urges all community members who are not CSAs to consider reporting any criminal incident to the Department of Public Safety or law enforcement for the geographical jurisdiction in which an incident occurs, particularly where a victim is unable to do so.
-The pastoral or professional counselor is encouraged to inform the person they are counseling of the option to report the crime on a voluntary and confidential basis for inclusion in the annual security report.
-In the event an individual chooses not to report a crime to DPS, the university urges the person at least to disclose the occurrence of the incident to a campus security authority so it may be counted, as appropriate, in the university's annual Clery report, without any personally identifying information.
+The University urges all community members who are not CSAs to consider reporting any criminal incident to the Department of Public Safety or law enforcement for the geographical jurisdiction in which an incident occurs, particularly where a victim is unable to do so.
+The pastoral or professional counselor is encouraged to inform the person they are counseling of the option to report the crime on a voluntary and confidential basis for inclusion in the Annual Security Report.
+In the event an individual chooses not to report a crime to DPS, the University urges the person at least to disclose the occurrence of the incident to a Campus Security Authority so it may be counted, as appropriate, in the University's Annual Security report, without any personally identifying information.